 FLR(M) Visa Extension – Further Leave to Remain in the UK (Manchester)

-If you’re in the UK on a Spouse, Civil Partner, or Unmarried Partner visa, you may be eligible to extend your stay through the FLR(M) visa — Further Leave to Remain in the marriage category.
-At Lexify Solicitors in Manchester, we provide expert support with FLR(M) applications, extensions, and fees.
-Whether you’re renewing your visa, switching from a Fiancé(e) visa, or applying to extend a partner visa in the UK with dependent children, our team ensures a smooth and successful process.
+At Lexify Solicitors in Manchester, we offer expert guidance and support for FLR(M) visa applications, extensions, and the associated fees.
+Whether you’re renewing your visa, switching from a Fiancé(e) visa, or applying to extend a partner visa with dependent children, our team ensures a smooth and successful application process.

-FLR(M) stands for Further Leave to Remain – Marriage.
-It allows non-UK nationals already in the UK to extend their stay as the partner of someone who is:
+FLR(M) (Further Leave to Remain – Marriage) allows non-UK nationals already residing in the UK to extend their stay as the partner of a British citizen, Irish citizen, or a person with settled status.

 - A British or Irish citizen

-- Settled in the UK (holds ILR or EU Settled Status)
+- Settled in the UK (with ILR or EU Settled Status)

 - A holder of a Turkish Businessperson or Worker visa